 By Jory Johns, illustrated by Pete Oswald

-Book Activity: Combine an egg hunt with a little math fun!
+Reinforce math problem-solving in an engaging way with an egg hunt!
 Give the Easter Egg Math Card freebie a try.
 Students can search for eggs around the classroom filled with math problems, and use the handy recording sheet to write their answers.

 By Sue Fliess, illustrated by Simona Sanfilipo